SupraFii/sbt-google-artifact-registry/README.md

 An SBT dependency resolver and publisher for
 <a href="https://cloud.google.com/artifact-registry/">Google Artifact Registry</a> Maven repositories.

-It is implemented as a wrapepr around
+It is implemented as a wrapper around
 <a href="https://github.com/GoogleCloudPlatform/artifact-registry-maven-tools">Artifact Registry Maven Tools</a>.

 ## Usage